covan182/overheard/PRIVACY.md

-# SubLingo Privacy Policy
+# Overheard Privacy Policy

 **Last updated: [08/18/2026]**

-SubLingo ("the extension") is a Chrome extension that displays dual subtitles on YouTube videos and provides click-to-translate functionality.
-This policy explains what data SubLingo interacts with, how it's used, and what is — and isn't — collected.
+Overheard ("the extension") is a Chrome extension that displays dual subtitles on YouTube videos and provides click-to-translate functionality.
+This policy explains what data Overheard interacts with, how it's used, and what is — and isn't — collected.

-## What SubLingo does
+## What Overheard does

 - Reads caption/subtitle data from the YouTube video you are currently watching, in order to display it as an on-video overlay in your chosen languages.
 - When you tap a word in the subtitles, sends that word's text to a translation service to retrieve its meaning.